Let's reinstate pepper's "king of spices" title and add a little pep to our cooking.

 Distinctive floral notes evoke garam masala; chop or break these first to make grinding easier.

-Andrea Nguyen is an award-winning cookbook author and culinary instructor.
+Andrea Nguyen is a James Beard award-winning cookbook author and culinary instructor.